alfa-cell/push-sdk-android/README.md

     }
 ```

-The fourth step is to register your push status with SDK
+The fourth step is to register your push status with SDK.
-The messageId you will receive from the json with the key "messageId"
+The messageId you will receive from the json from the key "messageId".
 ```java
 @Override
 public void onMessageReceived(RemoteMessage remoteMessage) {